 Dry air can cause and worsen many health issues.
 According to researchers, dry air may promote lung issues such as COPD, asthma, influenza and other respiratory concerns.
 Poor indoor air quality caused by low relative humidity can also trigger more allergy attacks.
 This is because dry air allows particles, including allergens like mold spores and dust mites, to mix and circulate through the air easier.

 Many studies have found that humidity levels affect the survival rate of airborne pathogens.
 Moreover, indoor relative humidity seems to influence the infectivity of harmful microorganisms.
 Now more than ever, ensuring ideal humidity levels indoors is a crucial health investment.

-Dry air is also what causes the more common winter ails, like dry skin and chapped lips.
+Dry air is also what causes some of the more common cold weather ails, like dry skin and chapped lips.
 The lack of moisture in the air can also worsen cold and flu season or even make you more vulnerable to illness due to drier sinuses.

 Damage to Your Home

 Materials like wood floors and wood furnishings in your home are extremely susceptible to damage caused by dry indoor air.
-This could be cracks in flooring, trim or even window panes.
+Risks include cracks in flooring, trim or even window panes.
 Poor humidity control can also cause problems for your home’s walls, paint and wallpaper.
-Low humidity levels can even impact musical instruments, considering a fair amount are made of wood or have wood parts.
-This will eventually cause your instruments to sound out-of-tune.
+Low humidity levels can even impact musical instruments considering a fair amount are made of wood or have wood parts.
+This will eventually cause your instruments to sound out of tune.
 Books are also vulnerable to humidity extremes and will wrinkle without proper humidity control.
-It’s easy to assume that changes in your home’s surface and valuables simply happen over time, but it’s important to remember that there are HVAC solutions that can help prevent long-term damage.
+It’s easy to assume that changes in your home’s surface and valuables simply happen over time, but it’s important to remember that there are IAQ solutions that can help prevent long-term damage.

 Ensure the Best Indoor Humidity Level for Fall